RishiHub-S/Webscraping-100-Universities/README.md

 # Webscraping 100 Universities
-A small project to learn webscraping.
+A small project to learn webscraping using python in Jupyter Notebook.

 The code reads the website, parses the html, extracts the data (university name and a link to the university) and displays it in a dataframe format.
 It uses the BeautifulSoup4 and Pandas Libraries.